Risingson/eveeyedocs/docs/index.md

 ## Features

- - Find your way throughout New Eden
+ - Find your way throughout New Eden in k and w-space
  - Search for places, stations or agents
- - Plot your wormhole chain
+ - Get comprehensive info on solarsystems
+ - Chain-mapping
+ - Track signatures
  - Configure your maps to display live data
  - Track your ingame location
  - Set Waypoints to the eve client